ACCESS-NRI/access-output-data-specifications/docs/mapping.md

 ## CMIP6/7 to ACCESS-ESM 1.6 Mapping

-The `ESM1.5 Mapping` shows how to map ACCESS-ESM1.6 fields to CMIP7 fields.
+The `ESM1.5 Mapping` column shows how to map ACCESS-ESM1.6 fields to CMIP7 fields.
 If a cell in the Mapping column is empty then no transformation is required.

 <table border="1" class="dataframe display" id="mapping">